-College Admissions Scandal: A Psychologist Explains Why a Parent Would Cheat and Lie to Get Their Kids Into School
+College Admissions Scandal: A Psychologist on Why a Parent Would Cheat and Lie to Get Their Kids Into School

 Actresses Lori Loughlin and Felicity Huffman are two of 50 people charged in one of the biggest college admissions scandals of all time.

-The scheme involved cheating on college admissions tests like the SAT and ACT, as well as bribing college athletics coaches to recruit students for their teams—even though the kids weren't competitive athletes and never intended to play.
+The $25 million bribery scheme the actresses and their families participated in aimed to get students into top universities like Yale and Stanford by cheating on college admissions tests like the SAT and ACT.
+They also reportedly bribed college athletics coaches to recruit students for their teams—even though the kids weren't competitive athletes and never intended to play.
 Some parents paid hundreds of thousands of dollars to facilitate these bribes, and many did so without their children knowing.
 So that leaves us with one question: Why?

 Robert Feldman, PhD, a professor of psychology at University of Massachusetts Amherst, has spent years researching how people use lying strategically in their social interactions.
 He also has three children who went to college.
 Needless to say, he has many thoughts on why these parents crossed the line.